 To stabilize the power supply and obtain a measurement result with a small error margin, the following aspects need to be considered:

 - Electromagnetic interference (EMI)

-First, consider the effects of thermal noise.
-Thermal noise refers to noise generated by irregular thermal vibrations of free electrons in circuit elements such as resistors and transistors due to external thermal energy.
-Regardless of the magnitude of the voltage, noise increases in proportion to the absolute temperature.
-Therefore, an effective countermeasure is "Circuit cooling".
-By the way, thermal noise is also called Johnson noise or Johnson Nyquist noise from the names of the researchers John Johnson and Harry Nyquist who found this phenomenon in 1927.
+First, we consider the effects of thermal noise.
+Thermal noise refers to noise generated by irregular thermal vibrations of free electrons in circuit elements, such as resistors and transistors, due to external thermal energy.
+Regardless of the magnitude of the voltage, the noise increases in proportion to the absolute temperature.
+Therefore, an effective countermeasure is "circuit cooling".
+Incidentally, thermal noise is also called Johnson noise or Johnson Nyquist noise, after the names of the researchers John Johnson and Harry Nyquist who discovered this phenomenon in 1927.

-Next is leakage magnetic field, which is generated when the magnetic field created by the winding (coil) inside the power supply leaks outside.
+Leakage magnetic field is generated when the magnetic field created by the winding (coil) inside the power supply leaks to the external surroundings.